Yucatán Peninsula Itinerary: Epic 10 Days of Exploration

 In the evening and for those who land later in the day:

 Venture into the heart of San Miguel for a stroll around the streets.
 You will find some incredible street art along the way.
 Explore the local flea markets selling all your favorite trinkets, clothing items, and local treats.
 Wander the streets near Benito Juarez Park to discover incredible street art, including the sunken boat art nearby.
-Finish the night with a tasty Mexican dinner and watching the sunet!
+Finish the night with a tasty Mexican dinner and watch the sunset!
 For my vegan friends, you can head here for all the best options in Cozumel.

 Day 2: Explore Cozumel